wbjb/IP2/README.md

 #To access this, just open the file in a browser of your choice, one that has adobe flash player installed, then you will be prompted thrice for input.

+#BDD functionality

+If the length of one side is greater than the other two sides combined, then the program will return a message stating that is not a triangle.

+If the length of two sides of the triangle are equal, the result returned will be isosceles.

+If the length of all sides are congruent to each other, the program will return equilateral.

+If none of the sides are congruent to each other, the program will return scalene.

 Built With
 #Sublime 3